This Workers Compensation guide aims to provide a clear and concise understanding of workers compensation in NSW including:

 The maximum payout for workers compensation in NSW can vary depending on the circumstances of the case.
 Factors such as the nature and severity of the injuries, impairment levels, and the impact on an individual’s earning capacity are taken into account when determining the maximum compensation amount.

 For specific details regarding the maximum payout for your case, it is advisable to consult an experienced workers compensation lawyer who can provide accurate information based on the relevant legislation and precedents.
 However, it is noted by SIRA that the maximum weekly compensation in NSW from 1 April 2024 to 30 September 2024 is $2,497.70.
-And the maximum lump sum compensation you can receive from 1 July 2024 to 30 June 2025 is $740,550 for injuries received on or from 5 August 2015.
+And the maximum lump sum compensation you can receive from 1 July 2023 to 30 June 2024 is $713,660 for injuries received on or from 5 August 2015.

-Figures updated: 02/07/2024
+Figures updated: 08/04/2024

 What is a Work Capacity Assessment?

 Work capacity assessments play an essential role in determining an injured worker’s capacity to work and their eligibility for compensation.
 These assessments are conducted based on available information or by gathering additional information if necessary.
-This assessment is typically used to help with work capacity decisions, however, it’s not necessary under Section 44(A)(3).
+This assessment is typically used to help with work capacity decisions, however, itโs not necessary under Section 44(A)(3).

 It is crucial to keep a record of work capacity assessments in the worker’s file, as they inform decisions regarding compensation and work arrangements.
 It’s also important to note that Work capacity assessments are conducted throughout the life of a claim when new information is received.